el-ffeino/qwarp/README.md

 > [!NOTE]
 > Steam Networking may still find a game in another server by routing it throught the selected server.
 > To get around this, you can set `Options -> Game -> Maximum acceptable ping` to match the server(s) you've selected.
-> (Unblocked servers will always have lower ping since there's no relays between)
+> Unblocked servers will always have lower ping since there's no relays between.

 ## 📦 Dependencies
 Program is written in C#, therefore you'll need [.NET Runtime](https://dotnet.microsoft.com/en-us/download) to run it.